BrunoLevy/geogram/README.md

 Processing and Eurographics.
 It was supported by two grants from the European Research Council (ERC): GOODSHAPE and VORPALINE.

-Geogram includes a simple yet efficient Mesh data structure (for surfacic and volumetric meshes), exact computer arithmetics (a-la Shewchuck, implemented in GEO::expansion ), a predicate code generator (PCK :
-Predicate Construction Kit), standard geometric predicates (orient/insphere), Delaunay triangulation, Voronoi diagram, spatial search data structures, spatial sorting) and less standard ones (more
+Geogram includes a simple yet efficient Mesh data structure (for surfacic and volumetric meshes), exact computer arithmetics (a-la Shewchuck, implemented in GEO::expansion ), a predicate code generator (PCK: the Predicate Construction Kit), standard geometric predicates (orient/insphere), Delaunay triangulation, Voronoi diagram, spatial search data structures, spatial sorting) and less standard ones (more